Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Fimmvörðuháls eruption 2010

-The Eyjafjallajökull area is one of the defining features that blew me away on my first trip to Iceland.
-I didn’t even know its name, and it was still some obscure mountain massif on the south coast.
-Then it suddenly erupted into world fame in the spring of 2010.
-I was screaming in frustration when I saw videos of spectacular lava fountains circulating around the internet.
+The Eyjafjallajökull volcano is one of the defining features that blew me away on my first trip to Iceland.
+Back then, I didn’t even know its name, and it was still some obscure mountain massif on the south coast.
+Until it suddenly erupted into world fame in the spring of 2010.
+I was proverbially screaming in frustration when I saw all those videos of spectacular lava fountains circulating around the internet.

 I so much wanted to see this with my own eyes!